meet the team

 Lavleen was previously an Assistant Professor at Indiana University and Project Manager of several research studies at IUPUI and IU, all with a focus on health promotion and disease prevention in community-based settings.

-Lavleen’s research focuses on behavioral, social, and cultural factors impact chronic disease risk and management.
+Lavleen’s research focuses on behavioral, social, and cultural factors that impact chronic disease risk and management.
 Her focus at Symmetria is to create and foster a health care model that places the patient at the heart of care.
 Her passion has always been in healthcare and non-invasive healing treatments focusing on fixing the cause rather than patching the symptoms.
 She began her Master’s in Clinical Mental Health Counseling and saw the physical and emotional side effects of physical pain.

 Seeing the repercussions of medication abuse and the emotional ramifications of reduced quality of life, prevention became a driving force in her career.
 Moreover, her training and education led her to look deeply at the impact of nutrition on chronic disease and physical medicine.
 At Symmetria, Lavleen strives to provide an environment where the determinants of healthcare are minimized and patient-centered care is reformed.

-Her mission is to advance Symmetria Integrative Medical into the gold-standard of healthcare through individualized, evidence-based treatment therapies.
+Her mission is to advance Symmetria Integrative Medical into the gold standard of healthcare through individualized, evidence-based treatment therapies.
 Her emphasis on community wellness and health promotion and prevention are the fundamental characteristics of Symmetria Integrative Medical.

 Erika I. Lopez, Joyce Pittman, Lavleen Samra-Gill, Chelsea Tabor, and Susan M. Rawl.
 2015 April 17.
 Factors Associated with Ostomy Adjustment in People Living with An Intestinal or Urinary Ostomy.
 Poster session presented at IUPUI Research Day 2015, Indianapolis, Indiana.